missValTeam/PKLMtest/README.md

 ## Installation

-The package should be (soon) available on CRAN, To install the package from github you can run
+To install the package from github you can run

 ``` r
 install.packages("devtools")